TheEverdawn/everdawn/README.md

 ## Getting started

+Note: Node.JS 16 or later is required to run the app.

 - `npm install`
 - copy `.env.example` to `.env` and fill in the values (ask an admin if you don't know them)